jupyter-on-openshift/jupyter-notebooks/README.md

 Using the OpenShift Web Console
 -------------------------------

-To make it easier to build and deploy notebooks images from the web console, templates are provided.
+To make it easier to build and deploy Jupyter Notebooks, templates are provided.
 To load the templates run:

 ```
 oc create -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/templates.json
 ```

-From the _Service Catalog_ filter on _jupyter_.
+The templates are:

+* ``notebook-deployer`` - Template for deploying a Jupyter Notebook image.
+* ``notebook-builder`` - Template for building a custom Jupyter Notebook image using Source-to-Image (S2I) against a hosted Git repository.
+Python packages listed in the ``requirements.txt`` file of the Git repository will be installed and any files, including notebook images, will be copied into the image.
+The image can then be deployed using ``notebook-deployer``.
+* ``notebook-quickstart`` Template for building and deploying a custom Jupyter Notebook image.
+This effectively combines ``notebook-builder`` and ``notebook-deployer``.
+* ``notebook-workspace`` - Template for deploying a Jupyter Notebook image which also attaches a persistent volume, and copies any installed Python packages and notebooks into the persistent volume.
+Any work done through to notebooks or to install additional Python packages will survive a restart of the Jupyter Notebook environment.
+A webdav interface is also enabled to allow remote mounting of the persistent volume.

+The templates can be used from the command line or from the web console.
+To find the templates in the web console, click on the _Add to Project_ menu in the top navigation bar and then click _Select from Project_.
+Filter on _jupyter_ if necessary.